pohlm01/master-thesis/4_comparison.typ

 This is interesting because the most visited websites are more likely to be well maintained than websites that are visited less often.
 The analysis she performed potentially has a high rate of large positives, but it is useful to have an idea of the order of magnitude anyway.
 Assuming a propagation delay of three days, the top domains have a chance of 0.0004~% of hitting a fallback, while the random domains have a chance of 0.009~%.
-This shows that the chance of hitting a fallback is very unlikely, and thus the longer issuance delays will barely affect the daily operations.
+This indicates that the chance of hitting a fallback is very unlikely, and thus the longer issuance delays will barely affect the daily operations.

 // - Not a replacement, but an optimization
 // - Reduced Scope